-- 1. Member States shall require institutions, in a manner that is appropriate to their size and internal organisation, as well as to the nature, scale and complexity of their activities, to provide for an effective internal control function. - 1a.
-The internal control function shall at least ensure that it implements a system that includes administrative and accounting procedures, an internal control framework and appropriate reporting arrangements at all levels of the institution.
-The internal control function shall ensure that from time to time it reviews and, where appropriate, revises the internal control system. - 2.
+1. Member States shall require institutions, in a manner that is appropriate to their size and internal organisation, as well as to the nature, scale and complexity of their activities, to provide for an effective internal control function.

+- 1a.
+The internal control function shall at least ensure that it implements a system that includes administrative and accounting procedures, an internal control framework and appropriate reporting arrangements at all levels of the institution. - 2.
 The internal control function shall advise the administrative, management or supervisory body on compliance by the institution with the laws, regulations and administrative provisions.
 It shall also assess the possible impact of any changes in the legal environment on the operations of the institution concerned and identify and assess compliance risks.